Taiwo-Ogunseyi/Cyber-Threat-Intelligence/README.md

 <img src="https://i.imgur.com/50GT7tS.png" height="70%" width="70%" alt="network-setup" border="0"> <br/>

 <p align="center">
-Additional information about the names and history of the malware is depicted in the screenshot below:
+Additional information about the names and history of the malware is shown:
 <img src="https://i.imgur.com/WSwSMNR.png" height="70%" width="70%" alt="network-setup" border="0"> <br/>

 <p align="center">
 Wazuh threat intel was triggered on the Windows 10 workstation to identify the malware and alert the SOC Team.
-To achieve this, the hash of the malware was saved in a .txt file and dropped in the downloads folder on the Windows 10 workstation:
+The hash of the malware was saved in a .txt file and dropped in the downloads folder on the Windows 10 workstation:
 <img src="https://i.imgur.com/ZarzhnW.png" height="70%" width="70%" alt="network-setup" border="0"> <br/>

 <p align="center">